-A good cordless vacuum is a useful addition to any household cleaning arsenal.
+A good cordless vacuum is a helpful addition to any household cleaning arsenal.
 If you don't need to worry about staying in range of an outlet, it's easy to clean small, out-of-the-way areas not only inside your home but also tighter spaces like car interiors.
 You also don't have to worry about a power cord getting snagged on a piece of furniture and bringing a frustrating pause to your cleaning session.
 However, despite recent strides in extending overall battery life, a cordless vacuum still can't offer the worry-free indefinite runtime of a corded vacuum.
-For many, however, this trade-off is worth the near-infinite range that these appliances offer.
+For many, however, this trade-off is worth the near-infinite range that these appliances have.

 The Shark Rocket Pet Pro with MultiFlex IZ163H is the best cordless vacuum for bare floors that we've tested.
-This stick/handheld model does an incredible job of cleaning bare floors, where it easily clears pet hair and debris like sand and cereal.
+This stick/handheld model does an incredible job of cleaning bare floors, where it easily cleans pet hair and debris like sand and cereal.
 Its performance stays consistent as its dirt compartment fills, so you can clean a big room without emptying it very often.

 Unfortunately, if you set it to its most powerful 'MAX (BOOST)' mode, its battery only provides roughly 10 minutes of continuous use.
-However, if you use less powerful suction settings, it can last for over 40 minutes, and it also recharges fairly quickly.
+However, if you use less powerful suction settings, it can last for over 40 minutes, and it also recharges quickly.
 Overall, its superb performance makes it a great choice for keeping your hardwood or linoleum floors clean.
 It's even one of the best vacuums we've tested.

 Go for the Shark if you prefer something with a bigger dirt compartment and virtually no recurring costs.
 Try the Miele instead if you want to do less regular maintenance and prefer a better-built vacuum.

 Unfortunately, while it picks up a good amount of debris like baking soda and sand from carpets, it might take a few extra passes to clear everything.
-Like many robot vacuums, its maintenance needs are quite demanding since it has several parts that should be removed and serviced regularly, and it also incurs quite a few recurring costs.
-Still, if you're looking for a cordless model that provides a mostly hands-off cleaning experience, it's definitely worth considering.
+Like many robot vacuums, its maintenance needs are demanding since it has several parts that should be removed and serviced regularly, and it also incurs quite a few recurring costs.
+Still, if you're looking for a cordless model that provides a mostly hands-off cleaning experience, it's worth considering.
 It's also one of the best robot vacuums we've tested.